IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 are RECOMMENDED.
 Other algorithms MAY be used except the "NONE" that MUST NOT be supported.

-TBD: a word on the optionality in RFC 7519.

 The JWT token attribute requirements are shown in Table-3.71.4.1.2.1.
 The required attributes are indicated by "R".
 Optional attributes are indicated by "O".
 If present, the optional attributes shall be used in accordance with OAuth and JWT specifications.

 Table 3.71.4.1.2.1-1: JWT Token requirements